Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 	<ul>
 	  <li>Styling for unloaded and unread tab titles.</li>
 	  <li>Can change the tab line color to Windows current theme color (You have to change the commented line that is described in line 19 inside userChrome.css).</li>
+	  <li>Can change the background image of your lightweight theme to one of your choice on userChrome.css (You have to be using a lightweight theme instead of the default dark theme of Firefox).</li>
 	  <li>Can change the default text color of input boxes for those using a dark OS theme that affects the background of these (You have to change the commented line that is described on line 82 inside usercontent.css to use it)</li>
 	  <li>Can set an image as background for the home page (You have to change the commented line that is described in line 170 inside userContent.css).<br />
 <img src="https://i.imgur.com/IxMK0t5.png"></li>